The Hoobs: Puppeteers

-Steven Kynman, Victoria Willing, Ivestyn Evans, Robert Skidmore and Susan Beattie served as assistant puppeteers in the series.

-Mak Wilson, Katherine Smee, Dave Taylor, Jason Hopley and Jamie Shannon served as puppeteer accountants in the show's final series and on "Hooby Happy Holidays" on Sprout.

-Mark Jefferis was also the lead singer of the show's opening theme, and the voices of the Hoobmobile's Motorettes also sang the music track that powers Roma's Hooby Picki Picki.

-Brian Herring was also a writer who wrote some episodes of the show, such as "Crash, Bang, Wallop".

 Production

 Channel 4 announced in November 2000 that a new educational series, titled "The Hoobs", had been developed for a pre-school audience.
 In a £20 million joint venture between Channel 4 and The Jim Henson Company, the channel commissioned 250 half-hour episodes which were to be broadcast from early 2001 (to replace Sesame Street).
 The series was set to be the biggest pre-school series on British television as it was said that "Channel 4 hopes its Hoobs will be the new Teletubbies and the new Tweenies" and wished from it to match its success.
 The puppets for the characters were made by Jim Henson's Muppet Workshop.

 Executive vice-president Angus Fletcher of Jim Henson Television commented that "We are delighted to have the opportunity to pioneer a groundbreaking format which will address the needs of the first truly multi-media generation".

 Broadcast history

 United Kingdom

 The series premiered on Channel 4 on 15 January 2001 from 6:00am to 7:00am, with two episodes being broadcast each weekday morning.
-The episodes were repeated from 11:00 am during the Channel 4 schools strand 4Learning, finishing its run of 250 episodes on 3 January 2003.
+The episodes were repeated from 11:00 am during the Channel 4 Schools strand 4Learning, finishing its run of 250 episodes on 3 January 2003.
 Although the series ceased production in the United Kingdom in July 2002, it was regularly repeated in the same early morning time slot for several years afterwards.
 It was temporarily taken off the schedule every year during the Christmas period and returned in the new year.
 Between August 2006 and December 2012, repeats were followed by Freshly Squeezed, where The Hoobs was occasionally mentioned.

-After the cancellation of Freshly Squeezed, The Hoobs continued airing on weekday mornings up until 2nd December 2013, and weekend mornings until 30th August 2014, when repeats were upended altogether and replaced with reruns of How I Met Your Mother.
+After the cancellation of Freshly Squeezed, The Hoobs continued airing on weekday mornings up until 2 December 2013, and weekend mornings until 30 August 2014, when repeats were upended altogether and replaced with reruns of How I Met Your Mother.

 It also aired on Nick Jr. UK from 2002 to 2004.